Genevieve Gorder: Genevieve's Renovation

 Gorder starred in this show about the renovation of her own life and apartment in Manhattan.
 It premiered in July 2014 and ran for six episodes.
 The series was a personal look at what it is to be a designer and a reverse client as she designs for herself and her daughter.

 Stay Here

 On August 17, 2018, Stay Here launched on Netflix.
 This eight-episode series featured Gorder and real-estate expert Peter Lorimer working together to help Airbnb and Vrbo hosts redecorate and market their rental properties.
 Gorder is also credited as an executive producer for the series.

 Best Room Wins

 Gorder hosted Bravo's Best Room Wins, a room-makeover competition series that premiered in May 2019.
 Each of the show's ten episodes featured two interior designers competing for a feature on ELLE Decor's website.

 Other projects

-Gorder has designed for brands including Crate and Barrel and Scotties Tissues, and she has served as a spokesperson for General Mills's Box Tops program and Fiber One.
+Gorder has designed for brands including Crate & Barrel and Scotties Tissues, and she has served as a spokesperson for General Mills's Box Tops program and Fiber One.

 She also does infomercials on the ABC channels for America's Steals And Deals.